IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/dealing_with_large_models.rst

 High number of elements
 -----------------------

-Click on **Enable Advanced Mode** when loading a model and you will be presented with model loading options in the **IFC Project** panel.
+Click on :ref:`Enable Advanced Mode <Project Info Advanced Loading Mode>`  when loading a model and you will be presented with model loading options in the **Project Info** panel.

 You may specify an **Element Range** to process.
 The **Element Offset** says the first element to start processing at, and the **Element Limit** says how many